sarahciston/codingcare/posts/0critintro.md

 <!-- "politics of creation, prefigurative politics" -->

 Trans\*formative is an active, prefigurative [footnote] stance.
-It aligns more with processing than its synonym programming, as a more embodied crossover between computational and cognitive, digital and digestive practices.
-Processing means both working through trauma and central processing unit.
+It aligns the term `processing` and its synonym `programming`, combining embodied cognitive and computational practices, digital and digestive practices.
+Processing means central processing unit, and it means working through personal, communal, and generational trauma.
 It means both works-in-process and algorithmic processes.
+Ongoing processing not fixed programmed states.
 Let's inspect further...

 >>"Revolutionary movements require a teleological pool from which to draw.
 The imagination is that teleological pool: it not only creates liberatory drives; it sustains, justifies and legitimises them.
 It undoes entire epistemes and clears a space for us to create something new.
 Though this 'newness', or the demand for something else, can never fully be realised in the realm of the discursive, it exists in other registers: it can be felt, heard, touched, tasted.
 The structural limits of this world restrict our ability to articulate all that the imagination is capable of conceiving.
 Do not forget this." @olufemiExperimentsImaginingOtherwise2021